sav-che/TL-2/Authors/Behuneck, Hugo {std. Behuneck}.md

-> [!cite] BHL link: this entry starts at [page 54](https://www.biodiversitylibrary.org/item/103859#page/64/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 54](https://www.biodiversitylibrary.org/page/33265251) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Behuneck, Hugo (1849-?), German (Schlesien) botanist, educated at the St. Martha Magdalena Gymnasium, Breslau until 1896, studied at the University of Breslau 1869-1873, assistant ib.
 1873-1875, teacher at the Gymnasium in Ratibor 1875-1876, id. at the St. Johann Realschule, Danzig 1876-1878, Dr. phil.
-Kiel 1879. (*Behuneck*).
+Kiel 1879.
+**Abbreviated name**: *Behuneck*

 #### Herbarium and types